Nerdium-II/Syfu/README.md

 # Syfu
 - Developer by BlackoutDev

-Syfu is a C# program that is designed to render a system useless.
+Syfu is a C# program that is designed to render a system useless this is a PoC and should NOT be used for malicious purposes.
 It is small and compact and built for effectiveness.
 The current payloads are as follows:

     - If terminated the program will create a BSOD
     - MBR Overwrite